kubernetes/enhancements/keps/sig-release/2572-release-cadence/README.md

 3. A Kubernetes release cycle has a length of of ~15 weeks.

-4. Events like KubeCon will be considered as blocked from development or decision making.
+4. Events like KubeCon will be considered as blocked from development or decision-making.
 SIG Release will also consider the week before and after the event in the same way.

-5. Providing an explicit break of at least two weeks between each release cycle.
+5. An explicit break of at least two weeks between each release cycle will be enforced.
-   This does not mean that no development can happen during that time, but more that SIG Release will use this time to do the release retrospective and plan for the next cycle.
+   This does not mean that zero development can happen during that time.
+Rather, SIG Release will use this time to do the release retrospective and plan for the next cycle.

 ## Implementation History